sandeeppaulraj/CarND-Advanced-Lane-Lines/writeup.md

 ### Writeup / README

-From a very high level the strategy i followed for this project was to dilligently follow the individual project videos and try out all the various variations using the test images using my own ipython notebooks.
+From a very high level the strategy I followed for this project was to dilligently follow the individual project videos and try out all the various variations using the test images using my own ipython notebooks.
 All the notebooks are checked into the project repository.
 However only 2 of them are actual required for this project submission itself.

 The 2 important ipython noetbooks for this project are